between Florence, Valdarno, and Arezzo

 Most definitely of Etruscan origin, the town was originally called just "Loro" which means laurel plants/trees.
 The word Ciuffenna, the name of the river that cuts the town in two and which provided power for the many mills that dot the hillside, was added much later in 1862.

 There are also signs, even today, that the Romans were influential in the area.
-Just think of the road you used to arrive, the Cassia Vetus, known today as via Setteponti (the road of the seven bridges) which connected the important Roman cities of Fiesole and Arezzo.
+Just think of the road you used to arrive, the Cassia Vetus, known today as via Setteponti (the road of the seven bridges).
+This was an important thoroughfare which connected the Roman cities of Fiesole and Arezzo.

-Though not on the via Francigena or even the via Romena, the town of Loro Ciuffenna flourished because of its closeness to Florence and Arezzo - where the rich ventured out to establish a second home.
-The concentrated historic center and the well preserved town buildings and streets earned it a place in the “Prettiest little Towns of Italy,” distinguishing Loro Ciuffena as a place where you can walk around and inhale the atmosphere of years gone by.
+Though not on the via Francigena or even the via Romena, the town of Loro Ciuffenna flourished because of its closeness to Florence and Arezzo - where the rich people from the congested cities ventured out to establish a second home.
+The concentrated historic center and the well-preserved town buildings and streets earned it a place in the “Prettiest little Towns of Italy,” distinguishing Loro Ciuffenna as a place where you can walk around and inhale the atmosphere of years gone by.

 Especially enchanting is that the town is built on a gorge, where the river Ciuffenna runs below.